IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/mas-tas-home.md

 ***

+## Part 4: Testing

+To test that the configuration is complete, send a test payload in order to test connectivity.

+### Maximo
+1. Go to the **End Points** application and click **Test** at the bottom of the integration you would like to test.
+- Send a test payload that is a valid object. ```{"Hello":"World"}``` would work.
+- If the response is anything other than **Bad Request**, see [what might be causing the error](#testing-the-end-point)

+### TRIRIGA
+Use a tool like POSTMan to test the connectivity of the App Connect flow.
+You can use a Sample JSON Payload from this [open source repository](https://github.com/IBM/tririga-api).

 ## Troubleshooting

 Depending on the direction of the flow, cross-referencing errors from two systems can help identify the root cause of an issue with the integration.
 For example: